-You don’t an additional mobile beacon to track your location.
-Typically, your own mobile phone or tablet or similar gadget already has a BLE module and by adding special SW/app to your device you can track your mobile phone/tablet/gadget
+You don’t have an additional mobile beacon to track your location.
+Typically, your mobile phone or tablet or similar gadget already has a BLE module and by adding special SW/app to your device you can track your mobile phone/tablet/gadget

 BLE can be more complex and more advanced and support Angle of Arrival (AoA) and Angle of Departure (AoD)

 – Detailed (1h30m) video lecture: Review and comparison of indoor positioning technologies and methods with focus on industrial applications

 – PDF presentation: Review and comparison of indoor positioning technologies and methods with focus on industrial applications

 When you need a room-level accuracy and when you already have a mobile device with BLE onboard, the BLE RTLS is a good choice.
 This is an ideal case.
 Typical applications:

 – To find a gate in the airport

 – To find a shop in a shopping mall